 The Board is responsible for governing risks and ensuring that Management maintains a sound system of risk management and internal controls to safeguard shareholders' interests and the Company's assets.
 This includes determining the nature and extent of the significant risks which the Company is willing to undertake in achieving its strategic objectives.
 Assisted by the AC, the Board reviews the adequacy of the Group's risk management process to ensure that robust risk management and internal control systems are in place to manage risks in a way that is aligned with the Group's risk tolerance.
-The Company has put in place a Group Risk Management Framework to enhance its risk management process.
-The Framework lays out the processes for the identification of key risks within the business and assessment of the operating effectiveness of the Company's internal controls and also outlines the Group's risk tolerance levels.
-As part of the Framework, the Company maintains a risk register which identifies the key risks of the Group as well as the corresponding internal controls and action plans in place to manage or mitigate those risks.
-These include financial, operational, compliance and information technology risks, as well as sustainability risks relating to material environmental and social issues identified for the Group.
+The Company has put in place a Group Risk Management Framework ("GRM Framework") to enhance its risk management process.
+The GRM Framework lays out the processes for the identification of key risks within the business and assessment of the operating effectiveness of the Company's internal controls and also outlines the Group's risk tolerance levels.
+As part of the GRM Framework, the Company maintains a risk register which identifies the key risks of the Group as well as the corresponding internal controls and action plans in place to manage or mitigate those risks.
+These include financial, operational, compliance (including sanctions-related risks) and information technology risks, as well as sustainability risks relating to material environmental and social issues identified for the Group.
 The risk register is maintained and reviewed by Management on a regular basis taking into account changes in market conditions and the Group's activities.
 The overall findings and recommendations from the risk assessment exercise are reported to the AC annually.

-The Company has identified and reviewed its key risks to assess the adequacy and effectiveness of the Company's risk management and internal control systems, specifically on financial, operational, compliance and information technology risks.
-As part of the risk management process, material sustainability issues and concerns relating to environmental and social factors are also taken into consideration in the identification of key operational risks for the Group.
+The Company has identified and reviewed its key risks to assess the adequacy and effectiveness of the Company's risk management and internal control systems, specifically on financial, operational, compliance (including sanctions-related risks) and information technology risks.
+As part of the risk management process, material sustainability issues, including climate-related risks and other concerns relating to environmental and social factors are also taken into consideration in the identification of key operational risks for the Group.
 Apart from the Group's risk management process, key business risks are thoroughly assessed by Management and each significant transaction is comprehensively analysed so that Management understands the risks involved before the transaction is embarked on.
+Additionally, internal controls and due diligence processes have been put in place to ensure sanctions compliance by the Company and protect its interests in relation to any sanctions-related risks.
 The Board, through the AC, will continuously identify, review and monitor the key risks, control measures and management actions as part of the risk management process, which also incorporates sustainability risk management.

-Some of these risks are discussed in Note 42 "Financial Risk Management Objectives and Policies" in the Financial Statements of this Annual Report.
+Some of these risks are discussed in Note 41 "Financial Risk Management Objectives and Policies" in the Financial Statements of this Annual Report.